oscar-system/Polymake.jl/docs/src/getting_started.md

 ## Getting Help

-For basic information on the usage of `Polymake.jl` we refer to the other big sections of this documentation:
+For basic information on the usage of `Polymake.jl` we refer to the other sections of this documentation.
-- a
-- b

 For further details on `polymake` and its abilities see the [Polymake User Guide](https://polymake.org/doku.php/user_guide/start).